miro-jelaska/alexa-real-estate-agent/README.md

 Details of Advice and NumberOf implementations are mentioned in 2.
 How to replicate.

 ## 1.1.
 Storyline diagram
-The following image explains the meaning behing graphics used in the diagram.
+The following image explains the meaning behind graphics used in the diagram.

 ![diagram explanation](readme-resources/diagram-explanation.png)

-The next diagram depicts the whole storyline.
+Next diagram depicts the whole storyline.
 Larger images and formats are provided as well.

 📥Download
 [PNG HighRes (1.6 MB)](https://raw.githubusercontent.com/MiroslavJelaska/alexa-real-estate-agent/master/readme-resources/diagram-high-resolution.png)